-As mentioned in Step 1, my selection of rock-garden plants will be driven by color scheme.
+As mentioned in Step 1, my selection of plants for rock gardens will be driven by color scheme.
 But the use of color schemes in landscaping projects differs markedly from their use in, say, painting, in at least one important respect.
 And that is that plants, as living things, have growing requirements to take into consideration.
 So adherence to color schemes in landscaping can never be as single-minded as it can be in the art world.

 We have already looked at one growing requirement: drainage.
 I want specimens for my rock garden that will grow best when water percolates readily through their soil.
 It would be a mistake to add a plant that prefers wet soil to this mix, no matter how much it does for my color scheme.
 Only plants with similar growing requirements should be grouped together, unless you're willing to sacrifice longevity for temporary "good looks."